-- ξ Number and percentage of caregivers for which no Day 7 follow-up was attempted.
+- ξ Number and percentage of caregivers for which no Day 7 follow-up was attempted. - ξ Number and percentage of caregivers for which no Day 28 follow-up was attempted.

 More general deviations will be recorded by the study team in a study deviation log and categorised into minor and major.